vulcan-estudios/vulcanval/NOTES.md

 # Additionals

+- A way to validate conditionally in server and client and/or set onlyIf for more than one field.
+An idea could be "groups" as configuration.
+- In UI, detect fields that listens to changes in other fields to re-validate them as events in themselves.
+This could be done by recording on its methods (value(), onlyIf() and custom validators)
 - Support for material design, polymer input components and react
 - Tips/infos messages support
 - Warnings messages support